Mailchimp and Constant Contact are two of the most popular tools for email marketing out there.

 So, who won your battle between Mailchimp vs Constant Contact?

-Choosing the right email marketing service provider to run your email campaign can seem difficult at first.
+Choosing the right email marketing management service provider to run your email campaign can seem difficult at first.

 But most legitimate email software providers actually award and designate marketing agencies who use their tools the best.